Unskilledcrab/Hierarchy/README.md

 Person: 24 'Financial Project 2: Grunt 2'
 Person: 25 'Financial Project 2: Grunt 3'
 Person: 26 'Financial Project 2: Grunt 4'
-Person: 27 'Financial Project 2: Grunt 1'
+Person: 27 'Financial Project 2: Leaf 1'
-Person: 28 'Financial Project 2: Grunt 2'
+Person: 28 'Financial Project 2: Leaf 2'
-Person: 29 'Financial Project 2: Grunt 3'
+Person: 29 'Financial Project 2: Leaf 3'
-Person: 30 'Financial Project 2: Grunt 4'
+Person: 30 'Financial Project 2: Leaf 4'
-Person: 13 'Financial Project 1: Lead'
-Person: 15 'Financial Project 1: Member 1'
-Person: 16 'Financial Project 1: Member 2'
-Person: 17 'Financial Project 1: Member 3'
-Person: 18 'Financial Project 1: Member 4'

 We get all ancestor nodes of this node
+Person: 7 'Financial Senior Team Lead'
 Person: 4 'CFO'

 We get all leaf nodes (descendant nodes that do not have childen) of this node